 Tucatinib (Tukysa)

-Tucatinib is used with trastuzumab (Herceptin) and capecitabine (Xeloda) to treat a certain type of hormone receptor–positive breast cancer that has spread to other parts of the body and cannot be treated with surgery in adults who have already been treated with at least one other chemotherapy medication.
+Tucatinib (brand name – Tukysa) is an FDA-approved treatment for certain types of hormone receptor–positive breast cancer, brain, and colorectal cancers.
+It is used with trastuzumab (Herceptin) and capecitabine (Xeloda) for cancer that has spread to other parts of the body and cannot be treated with surgery in adults who have already been treated with at least one other chemotherapy medication.

 Tucatinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of the abnormal protein that signals cancer cells to multiply.
 This helps stop or slow the spread of cancer cells.